 Keep in mind that, when approaching any legal research problem, it is often advantageous to start with a secondary source.
 There are many excellent print reference sources, online guides, and treatises that can be extremely helpful when approaching a foreign, comparative, or international law question.

 Sponsored by the University of Ottawa, JuriGlobe is a multilingual databank that provides general information on world legal systems.
 Countries are categorized by type of legal system, and a color-coded map is included that displays the geographic distribution of legal systems.
+CURRENTLY OFFLINE.

 There are a number of resources on the WWW that provide introductions to various aspects of foreign and international legal research.